bolenton/MarsRoverExcer/ReadMe.txt

 To test API

 1. Run applicaton
-2. add "/swagger" to url and should take to you swagger api page
+2. add "/swagger" at the end of the url to view the swagger api page

 ---------------------------------
 .Net unit Testing